-During the quarter, the NAV of the Sterling seed share class declined by 2%, marginally ahead of the composite benchmark index.
+During the quarter, the NAV of the Trust was flat, marginally behind the benchmark index.

-The strongest contribution came from NCAB, the Swedish distributor of printed circuit boards, which announced better than expected order intake.
-Dechra, the provider of veterinary drugs, agreed to be taken over by private equity firm EQT at a 44% premium.
+The strongest contributions during the quarter came from Dechra, the provider of veterinary drugs, which agreed to be taken over by private equity firm EQT at a 44% premium.
 Games Workshop, the developer of tabletop wargames and fantasy miniatures, outperformed following a trading update highlighting better than expected revenues and profitability.
+Cerillion, the provider of billing, charging and customer management solutions, performed well during following strong H1 results.

-The weakest contribution came from Marshalls, the leading hard landscaping manufacturer, which underperformed due to the impacts of higher interest rates on the housebuilding sector.
-FDM Group, the provider of IT service professionals, came under pressure due to concerns demand may weaken in the short-term from financial services clients.
-Liontrust, the asset manager, underperformed due to outflows and its acquisition of Swiss asset manager GAM.
+The weakest contributions came from The Watches of Switzerland, the major distributor of luxury watches and jewellery, which declined on concerns about consumer sentiment in the UK and the US, its two key end geographic markets.
+Marshalls, the leading hard landscaping manufacturer, underperformed due to the impact of higher interest rates on the housebuilding sector.
+Liontrust, the asset manager, traded lower due to outflows and its acquisition of Swiss asset manager GAM.